EricYsh/mini-amazon/README.md

 or any `psql` sessions; then, from your repository directory, run `db/setup.sh`.

-* You will see lots of text flying by --- make sure you go through them carefully and verify there was no errors.
-Any error in (re-)initializing the database will cause your Flask server to fail, so make sure you fix them.

 * If you get `ERROR: database "amazon" is being accessed by other users`, that means you likely have Flask or another `psql` still